-Students completing courses that have been approved for the General Education curriculum and are appropriate to their major and/or degree can transfer these courses with credit applicable to their degree program among two- and four-year colleges and universities in Alabama.
+Students completing courses that have been approved for the General Education curriculum and are appropriate to their majors and/or degrees can transfer these courses with credit applicable to their degree programs among two- and four-year colleges and universities in Alabama.
 It is the responsibility of students to maintain contact with their transfer institutions to assure transfer of credit without loss of hours.

-Students are responsible for becoming familiar with requirements of their program of study.
-All students are encouraged to declare a major field of study as soon as possible so they can be assigned an advisor.
+Students are responsible for becoming familiar with requirements of their programs of study.
+All students are encouraged to declare a major fields of study as soon as possible so they can be assigned advisors.
 Failure to do so may result in a delay in completing degree requirements.